-We find that while participants had similar understandings of the overall principles of explainability and contestability, their conceptions differed in how these principles can be differentiated and applied in practice.
-Overall, \textbf{explainability} was connected to two main notions: 1) understanding the technical workings of an AI system, such that ``\textit{the human user [...] is not treating anymore the machine as an oracle}'' (P2); and 2) understanding the norms and reasons governing the AI's decisions, deployment, and institutional embedding, such as ``\textit{know[ing] who are the people in charge or who I can contact to give more information}'' (P1).
-Adapting formulations from the interviews, we define the first kind as \textbf{descriptive explainability} and the second kind as \textbf{normative explainability}.
-Participants further linked this distinction to the definitional differences between disciplines, as illustrated by the nature of \textit{justifications} and reason-giving:
+\textbf{Explainability} is connected to two main notions: 1) understanding the technical workings of an AI system, such that ``\textit{the human user [...] is not treating anymore the machine as an oracle}'' (P2); and 2) understanding the norms and reasons governing the AI's decisions, deployment, and institutional embedding, such as ``\textit{know[ing] who are the people in charge or who I can contact to give more information}'' (P1).
+We define the first kind as \textit{descriptive explainability} and the second kind as \textit{normative explainability} or \textit{justifiability}.

-\begin{quote} \textit{A core difference between the two sides is in terms of what you expect an explanation to do. [...]
-[L]egal literature expects explanations to be something that's more a reason-giving on the decision process [normative], but then you have the problem of understanding how far the current techniques take us [descriptive].} (P9) \end{quote}